unicef-drp/GeoSight-OS/docs/src/developer/documentation/index.md

 ![Web Editor 1](img/web-editor-1.png)

 Once the editor loads, you will be greeted by a preview of the project's README.txt 1️⃣.
 Click on the `docs` folder 2️⃣ in the menu on the left, this will expand the folder.
-To confirm that you are working in the right branch it will say `main` 3️⃣️ in the bottom left of the editor.
+To confirm that you are working in the right branch it will say `main` branch 3️⃣️ in the bottom left of the editor.
 Also ensure that you are in the `Explorer` tab 4️⃣ of the web editor.

 ![Web Editor 2](img/web-editor-2.png)